 - Block icon display

-- Specifies the type of information to be displayed on each
+- Specifies the type of information to be

-various display options are described below.
+is complete.
+The various display options are described below.

 - Displays the default block icon

 information on each block in the model.
 A block’s